Whiteboards-io/whiteboards-plugins/README.md

 In order to develop a plugin you need to setup a project with http server.
 For example using [Create React App](https://create-react-app.dev/docs/getting-started) and using http://localhost:3000 url in development console at Whiteboards.io

-Once you have your development environment set up, and a hello world running, go to https://app.whiteboards/$YOUR_ORGANISATION/developers and follow the instructions.
+Once you have your development environment set up, and a hello world running, go to https://app.whiteboards/$YOUR_ORGANISATION/access/config-plugins and follow the instructions.

-### Production deployment

-You can make your Whiteboards.io plugin available for other users.
-In order to do that your plugin must be packaged in a ZIP file.

-_Details on production deployment coming soon!_

 ## Usage